K-Scorpio/scorpiosec/content/en/posts/HTB-Crafty.md

 2. Move into the `netcat-1.11` directory created after the extraction

-3. Start a Python server
+3. Start a web server with Python

 ```
 python3 -m http.server